myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 **Step 3:** You’re done!
 You can now add the PWM Output to your dashboard, and use digital channel 6 to adjust the LED brightness.

 **Step 4:** Copy & paste the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino/tree/master/examples/Actuators/GenericPWMOutput/GenericPWMOutput.ino" target="_blank">sketch file</a> into your Arduino IDE.
-Remember to use your authentication token.
+Remember to use your account credentials.

 ## Extensions